pusher/docs/beams/getting-started/sdk-quick-starts/android/configure-fcm.md

 Pusher relies on Firebase Cloud Messaging (FCM) to deliver push notifications to Android application users on your behalf.
 When we deliver push notifications, we use your FCM credentials.
 This page guides you through the process of getting an FCM Server Key and how to provide it to Pusher.

-Head over to the <a external="" href="https://dashboard.pusher.com/beams"> Pusher dashboard </a> and create a new instance of Beams.
+Head over to the <a external="" href="https://dashboard.pusher.com/beams">Pusher dashboard</a> and create a new instance of Beams.
 After that, you can either follow the interactive quick start over there, or return here to follow the documentation steps.
 <br />

 ## Visual walkthrough